The application can be printed then mailed along with the application fee to:

 Ordinarily no dissertation enrollment is permitted until this examination has been passed.
 Students are admitted to candidacy for the doctoral degree by the graduate dean upon successful completion of the qualifying examination and other requirements.

 A dissertation is required of all candidates for the doctorate.
 Only 12 semester hours of dissertation credit are applied to the degree program, even though more dissertation hours may be accumulated.
-The student is required to enroll for dissertation credit in the major department under the course number 6950 and must maintain continuous enrollment in 6950 until the dissertation has been completed and submitted to the graduate dean.
-Enrollment in 6950 is limited to 9 hours in each long term.
-Grades of PR will be recorded at the end of each semester or term of enrollment until the dissertation is filed with the Toulouse School of Graduate Studies and approved by the graduate dean, then appropriate grades and credit hours will be shown on the student's record.
-Only one dissertation enrollment per summer session (in either term) is required.
+The student is required to enroll for dissertation credit in the major department under the course number 6950 and must maintain continuous enrollment in a minimum of 3 semester hours of 6950 during each long semester until the dissertation has been accepted by the graduate dean.
+Maximum enrollment in 6950 is 9 hours in a long semester.
+Dissertation registration in at least one summer session is required if the student is using university facilities and/or faculty time during that summer session.
+Doctoral students must maintain continuous enrollment subsequent to passing the qualifying examination for admission to candidacy.
+Grades of PR will be recorded at the end of each semester of enrollment until the dissertation is filed with the Toulouse School of Graduate Studies and approved by the graduate dean.

 Membership of dissertation examination committees will include representatives of the major field and the minor field, if the student is pursuing a minor area.
 Selection of committee members from disciplines other than the major or minor field is highly encouraged, whenever appropriate.
 The number of members such committees will normally be three to five, and at least three are required.
 In cases in which the academic unit has specified particular departmental or college procedures for dissertation committee members, the student will follow these procedures.